 About CityZen

-Our form of Chan includes a mix of traditional and revitalized practices of the Mahayana Zen Buddhist tradition, as well as compatible contemplative practices.
+Our form of Chan includes a mix of traditional and revitalized practices of the Mahayana Zen Buddhist tradition.

-Senseis Michelle Brandt and Gary Brandt in Santa Rosa, CA, Deanna Hopper in Santa Rosa and Fort Bragg, CA, and Rev. Christopher Bell in Portland, OR, are authorized to teach, give individual guidance to students, and conduct Refuge in the Bodhisattva Way classes.
+Senseis Michelle Brandt and Gary Brandt teach in person in Santa Rosa CA and via Zoom.
+Deanna Hopper Sensei teaches in person in Santa Rosa and via Zoom, and Rev. Christopher Bell Sensei leads an in person group of the Episcopalian church of Portland OR.
+They are under the continuing guidance of Rachel Roshi and are authorized to teach koans, give individual guidance to students, and conduct Refuge in the Bodhisattva Way classes.

 Walking and seated meditation, introspection, koan work, and meetings with the teachers are each held in a container which emphasizes respect for each other and all beings.